 - Long-term approach to wellness

 Dealing with peer pressure is challenging, especially for teens.
-At Venture Academy, with Canadian locations in Kelowna, Red Deer and Barrie, teens can get the help they need to lead happier, healthier lives.
-Call 8552815813 to learn more and to take the next step.
+At Venture Academy, with Canadian locations in Red Deer and Barrie, teens can get the help they need to lead happier, healthier lives.
+Call 866.762.2211 or fill out our online contact form to learn more and take the next step.